jewelsofthought/neshama/site/personal/poems/now.md

 So sure I was when I began,
 and now the nothingness,
-the emptiness of my truth
+the emptiness of the truth
 taunts me.

 I cannot see